donnybrilliant/terminal.sh/README.md

 - other players have dynamic ports open?
 - set up fake "wifi" / server for phishing etc
 - make randomly generated file system for servers. ai?
+- everything random! use deauth and some servers might never appear again.

 WORKFLOWS: